-I am not going to shoot any of my commercial jobs with the G1x Mark II, but I may take it on a backpacking trip, away from electricity and the ability to re-charge a battery.
+I'm not going to shoot any paid commercial jobs with the G1x Mark II, but I take it on a backpacking trips and extended hikes, away from electricity and the ability to recharge a battery.

 A spare battery is one of those absolute must-have camera accessories that should be a priority with every digital camera you own.

-I still really wanted the G1x Mark II because of its sensor size and it's lens re-desing over the original G1x.
+I still really wanted the G1x Mark II because of its sensor size and it's lens re-design over the original G1x.